w3c/wai-tutorials/source/menus/styling.html.erb.md

 ### Active state

-Indicate the menu item that was activated through clicking, tapping, or a keyboard.
+Indicate the menu item that was activated through clicking, tapping, or keyboard selection.
 This helps people to identify unintended activation, for example by mis-clicking.
 In this example the active item has darker blue background and is underlined.

 {::nomarkdown}
 <%= demo :start %>